 Why is this?
 It turns out that when our brains are exposed to the blue end of the light spectrum (which is most present in traditional light bulbs), it suppresses the release of melatonin.
 This has the potential to affect babies, young children, and adults.

-Now new light bulbs, like the SCS Nite-Nite Light are aiming to help reduce this blue light and aid in sleep regulation.
+Now a new sleep-promoting light bulb, like the Nite-Nite Light is aiming to help reduce this blue light and aid in sleep regulation.
 These amber-colored bulbs are designed to cut out most of the blue light and get your brain ready for sleep.
 This is the same type of technology that NASA used to help astronauts get some shut-eye while traveling in space.